 There’s no need to sweat over small differences in amplifier power.
 For example a 25% difference may look big on paper when comparing a 400W RMS amplifier to a 500W RMS amplifier, but it only amounts to 1 db more output all other things being equal, which is so small that it’s hard to tell the difference in practice.
 For a meaningful output difference, an amplifier should be able to provide twice the power which is equivalent to 3 db of additional output.

 Frequency response: Finally, take a look at the +/- 3db frequency response specification of the subwoofer.
-A subwoofer that can authoritatively go down to 25 hz or lower is ideal.
-However, frequency response by itself doesn’t mean much.
-These days a lot of sealed subwoofers use digital signal processing (DSP) or other means to boost lower frequency output at lower volumes.
-If the driver on a subwoofer doesn’t have enough surface area and the amplifier power is limited, it doesn’t matter if a subwoofer reaches down low frequencies because those low frequencies won’t be loud enough to hear or feel at higher volumes.
+A subwoofer that can authoritatively reach down to 25 Hz or lower is ideal.
+However, frequency response alone isn’t very telling.
+Nowadays, many sealed subwoofers utilize digital signal processing (DSP) or other means to enhance lower frequency output at lower volumes.
+If the driver lacks sufficient surface area and the amplifier power is limited, a subwoofer’s ability to reach low frequencies doesn’t matter much, as these frequencies won’t be loud enough to hear or feel at higher volumes.

 How many subwoofers?